NickLewry/pd-snooze/README.md

 ### Setup:
 ```
- pd-snooze set-config --apiKey YOUR_APIKEY --email YOUR_EMAIL --timezone YOUR_TIMEZONE
+ pd-snooze set-config --apikey YOUR_APIKEY --email YOUR_EMAIL --timezone YOUR_TIMEZONE
 ```